|Previously on Doctor Who: Aliens faked an alien invasion. I swear, it makes sense in context.|

 That's not even a joke.

-Rose and Harriet are being chased by an alien that looks completely fake and terrible (probably because they had to make a buttload of these suits, and couldn't afford to make them all look good), but the alien in question is also slowly jogging behind them with its arms in the traditional "Rawr!
+Rose and Harriet are being chased by an alien that looks pretty good until it has to actually move around (whereupon it becomes obvious that it's a clumsy suit being worn by somebody who probably can't see), but the alien in question is also slowly jogging behind them with its arms in the traditional "Rawr!
 I'm a spoopy monster!" pose.

 |I've worked in a haunted house with better monster costumes.|

-And to make it even worse, in the middle of the chase, we suddenly switch to a CGI version of the costume that doesn't actually match up with the costume it's supposed to look like.
+And to make it even worse, in the middle of the chase, we suddenly switch to a CGI version of the costume that doesn't actually look like the costume it's supposed to look like.

 Anyway, as they escape the CGI abomination, the Doctor brings the troops into the meeting room, only to find that both aliens are now back in their skinsuit disguises.
 The troops quickly examine the bodies while Green spins a yarn about how he called for help while the Doctor was busy killing all these people with lightning.